-The Contractor must submit notification to AHCCCS, Division of Health Care Management, of a merger, reorganization or change of ownership at least 180 days prior to the effective date.
-The Contractor must also submit a detailed merger, reorganization and/or transition plan to AHCCCS, Division of Health Care Management, for review at least 90 days prior to the effective date of the proposed change.
-The purpose of the plan review is to ensure uninterrupted services to members, evaluate the new entity's ability to perform the contract requirements, ensure that services to members are not diminished and that major components of the organization and AHCCCS programs are not adversely affected by such merger, reorganization or change in ownership.
+A merger, acquisition, reorganization, joint venture, and change in ownership of the Contractor shall require prior approval of AHCCCS, as specified in ACOM Policy 317 and Attachment F3, Contractor Chart of Deliverables.
+The Contractor must submit notification and a detailed transition plan to AHCCCS 180 days prior to the effective date as outlined in ACOM Policy 317.
+The purpose of the plan review is to ensure uninterrupted services to members, evaluate the new entity's ability to perform the contract requirements, ensure that services to members are not diminished and that major components of the organization and AHCCCS programs are not adversely affected by such merger, reorganization, joint venture or change in ownership.